 Alcohol also numbs the central nervous system causing the same side effects, so when mixed together, alcohol and antidepressants can cause a lot of harm.

-If you have consumed alcohol when on antidepressants, it would be best to stay away from the wheels of a car and heavy machinery.
+If you have consumed alcohol when on antidepressants, you should avoid driving or operating other heavy machinery.
+You should also avoid taking care of dependents, like children.
 Even if you are drinking alcoholic beverages when on a class of antidepressants that does not react strongly with alcohol, it is advisable to never exceed your daily limits.

 It is highly recommended that you avoid the combined use of alcohol with antidepressants; there is a strong possibility that this dangerous combination may greatly augment your symptoms; here is a look at some of the common dangers of using alcohol and antidepressants:

-Do not stop taking antidepressants or any other medication that you are on just because you want to enjoy a drink; getting off drugs such as antidepressants suddenly can have serious psychological ramifications.
+Do not stop taking antidepressants or any other medication abruptly; stopping psychiatric medication suddenly can have serious psychological ramifications.